 Driving for Dollars

-When Driving for Dollars, you can use the REI/kit CRM to help you pull up owner info, to see if the overgrown property that you are looking at is absentee-owned or vacant owned, and get the owner’s contact information.
+When Driving for Dollars, you can note the property info and look it up later via skip tracing, to see if the overgrown property that you are looking at is absentee-owned or vacant owned, and get the owner’s contact information.

 All of the above strategies have proven effective for finding investment properties.
 You will notice the common link is establishing a relationship with the owner of the property.
 Investment opportunities are everywhere, and a strategic buyer knows how to form relationships to put themselves at the top of the seller’s list.